gvwilson/thirdbit/src/fiction/santas/index.md

 but her eyes were on the table as well.
 Just as he opened his mouth to speak,
 Gran-Granna Tumbly turned around.
-She had a patch over one eye and fresh stiches on her cheek, but what *really* startled Finner was the ray gun in her hand, which was pointed at his chest.
+She had fresh stiches on her cheek, but what *really* startled Finner was the ray gun in her hand, which was pointed at his chest.